 In practice, the work of the technical platform is carried out through meetings co-organised by the Secretariat of the Committee of the Regions' Commission for Environment, Climate Change and Energy and the Directorate-General for the Environment of the European Commission, in cooperation with relevant ad-hoc partners on issues of the agenda.

 Up to two meetings of the Technical Platform are to be held each year on thematic issues of common interest.
 These meetings will normally be held during or in association with the EU Green Week and the EU Open Days.

 In November 2012, the CoR adopted an Opinion "Towards a 7th Environment Action Programme: Better Implementation of EU environment law".

-To participate, please register via the main Green Week registration page - session no 2.2.
+To participate, please register for session no 08B08 via the main OPEN DAYS registration page.

 The 2nd meeting took place on 9 October 2013 during the OPEN DAYS – European Week of Regions and Cities.
 It consisted of a workshop on "Waste management systems – investing in line with the waste hierarchy".

 The 1st meeting took place on 6 June 2013 during EU Green Week.
 It consisted of two Green Week sessions on "Urban air quality – challenges and opportunities for European green cities" and on "New ways in governance to help cities improve air quality".